 Upcoming events

-March 6 - Start of the MCI Online classes Introduction to the Eight Tones; The Divine Liturgy; and From Pascha to All Saints.
+March 3, 2025 - Start of the MCI Online classes Introduction to the Eight Tones, The Dvine Liturgy, and From Pascha to All Saints. (more info)

 Liturgical Calendar